-For example, suppose we have a table containing 5 rows each 168 bytes long records, with a heap area 3000 bytes long, beginning at an offset of 2880, thereby aligning the record storage and heap areas on FITS record boundaries (this alignment is not necessarily recommended but is useful for our example).
-The data portion of the table consists of 3 2880-byte FITS records: 840 bytes of which are used by the 5 table records, hence PCOUNT is 2×2880 - 840, or 4920 bytes; the first record contains the 840 bytes from the 5 rows of the main table followed by 2040 fill bytes; the heap completely fills the second record; the third record contains the remaining 120 bytes of the heap followed by 2760 fill bytes.
+For example, suppose we have a table containing 5 rows each 168 bytes long, with a heap area 3000 bytes long, beginning at an offset of 2880, thereby aligning the record storage and heap areas on FITS record boundaries (this alignment is not necessarily recommended but is useful for our example).
+The data portion of the table consists of 3 2880-byte FITS records: the first record contains the 840 bytes from the 5 rows of the main table followed by 2040 fill bytes; the heap completely fills the second record; the third record contains the remaining 120 bytes of the heap followed by 2760 fill bytes.
 PCOUNT gives the total number of bytes from the end of the main table to the end of the heap and in this example has a value of 2040 + 2880 + 120 = 5040.
 This is expressed in the table header as: